Perth Laser Eye Surgery FAQ

 We do have a testimonial brochure that is provided to patients on their initial consult.
 Most patients attending our clinics are more than happy to share their experience.
 Some of our staff members have had Lasik surgery and are happy to take the time to chat with you.

-Conditions such as Macular Degeneration, Diabetic Retinopathy and Glaucoma cannot be treated with this type of laser.
+Diseases such as Macular Degeneration, Diabetic Retinopathy and Glaucoma cannot be treated with this type of laser.
 These conditions may be treated using other types of lasers but this depends on the extent of the condition, and you would be best advised by your specialist.

 Perth Laser Vision has established a spectacle collection service with CBM Australia through their Second Chance Medical Equipment Program (SCME).
 This worldwide organisation is dedicated to the prevention and curing of blindness as well as education and rehabilitation of people who are blind or have other disabilities.
 We collect the glasses at our centre and then send them to CBM Australia in Victoria.
 At the Victoria branch they are sorted, cleaned and graded.
 From here they are distributed to developing countries such as East Timor, Nigeria, Cambodia and Burma.